 30 points overall with 5,5,5 at Higher Level.

-The course specific requirements are 30 points overall with 5,5,5 at Higher Level (one higher subject to be in a science eg Biology, Chemistry, Psychology or Applied Science).
+The course specific requirements are 30 points overall with 5,5,5 at higher level (one higher subject to be in a science eg Biology, Chemistry or Psychology at grade 5).

 - How to apply